toBeOfUse/bee-engine/Readme.md

 # If you update the SpellingBee object by rendering a new image after calling
 # persist_to, that change will be automatically saved.

+# (Spelling Bees in the database are uniquely identified by their "day" property,
+# so only one SpellingBee object for a given day can be stored at once.)
 ```

 ### Sessions: